69camau/trollinstall/README.md

 # trollinstall
-Install IPAs with TrollStore over SSH
+Install IPAs with TrollStore via SSH

 # Dependencies
 The Mac needs SSHPass installed and the iDevice needs to have OpenSSH installed